-If you record your voice beyond the special studio, please keep in mind these simple rules to get your recording as qualitative as possible in your conditions (especially if you are going to publish your stuff on such major platforms as Audible, iTunes and so on).
+If you record your voice beyond the special studio, please keep in mind these simple rules to get your recording as good as possible in your conditions (especially if you are going to publish your stuff on major platforms like Audible, iTunes and so on).

-IMPORTANT — places I marked with this word I consider as really important to be aware of… but it doesn’t mean that others aren’t important!
+IMPORTANT — places I marked with this word I consider as really important to be aware of… but it doesn’t mean that others aren’t important either!
 Here we go.

-#001 — If possible, choose the room full of furniture (sofas, armchairs, shelves, etc).
+#001 — When possible, choose the room full of furniture (sofas, armchairs, shelves, etc).
 It would be great to cover the windows with thick curtain.
 If you have a special vocal booth (something like this or this — DIY or purchased), that is perfect!
 By the way, if you were going to purchase one of those fancy curved shields, don’t waste your money on them and don’t miss this brilliant demonstration.

 #002 — IMPORTANT please use that same environment for all the parts of one audiobook.
 Meaning, it isn’t a big problem if you were using different rooms for different stories/books… the problem is if you are using different rooms with different acoustics in one project.
 That could be pretty hard to match.

 #003 — Shut the doors and windows, so you were protected from outdoor noise.
 Also please switch off all the noisy appliances (fridges, air conditioners, other computers and such).
-During the recording session please remember of other noises produced by you (clothes and pages rustle, chair squeaks and so forth).
+During the recording session please be aware of other noises produced by you (clothes and pages rustle, chair squeaks, etc).
 All these things are going to be considered as a defect (by ACX QA team, for example).
 From the perspective of post-production stage (editing, cleaning, mastering) they are totally okay if they sound in between sentences.
-In such a case they might be removed easily.
+In such a case they may be removed easily.
 But, if they sound along with your voice, sometimes it’s pretty tough challenge to remove them without residual artifacts (and eventually, it’s all about the time and money).
 So, please, keep your recording free of extra noises.